mespinal23/HHA504_mysql_vm_vs_managed/docs/setup_notes_managed.md

 5. Click **Add Firewall rule for IP address**

 ## Configuration
-No configuration was required for the managed server through Azure
+No configuration was required for the managed server through the cloud provider (Azure).
+It was a smooth setup.

-Troubles you hit and how you solved them

-Start-to-finish elapsed time (minutes) measured by you
+## Troubles Encountered
+No issues with the managed server.
+Simple to create

+## Start To Finish
+Total Time: 15 minutes